ptrace — process trace

 system call at the first stop, then do another

-PTRACE_SYSCALL
+PTRACE_SYSCALL and

 inspect the return value of the system call at

 the second stop.
-The data
+The data argument is

-treated as for PTRACE_CONT
+treated as for PTRACE_CONT. (addr is

 ignored.)

-(since Linux
+PTRACE_SET_SYSCALL (since Linux

 2.6.16)When in syscall-enter-stop, change the number